 Cluster trust

-This page describes the trust in Google Kubernetes Engine (GKE) clusters, including how control planes and nodes authenticate requests.
+This page describes the trust model in Google Kubernetes Engine (GKE) clusters, including communication within clusters and how requests are authenticated for components like control planes.

 Intracluster communication